Hellenic data protection authority publishes new cookie guidelines

 **except technically necessary cookies (not Google Analytics here).

-***It’s not enough to refer to Doubleclick as a data processor, but also to the owner of Doubleclick, the more well-known Google.
+*** It’s not enough to refer to Doubleclick as a data processor and the owner of Doubleclick, the more well-known Google.

 The Danish DPA has not given any grace period and expects websites to comply with the new requirements.